 As someone who has struggled with a lot of anger in the past, I find that it helps to practice mindfulness when it comes to dealing with anger.

-Whenever I feel anger arise, I choose to stop, notice it, and try to understand it.
+Whenever I feel anger arises, I choose to stop, notice it, and try to understand it.
 I search for the mental stories inside that feed this anger, and the strategies that the mind tries to use to escape it.
 Consciously asking the question, “What exactly just happened?
 Why am I angry?” has helped me to channel my anger in a healthy and productive way.

 Anger can also be channeled through creative expression such as writing, painting, building, or otherwise creating.
 In fact, passion itself can be thought of as anger that has undergone a metamorphosis, being put to a higher purpose.